vincentbarr/vincentbarr.github.com/_posts/2012-05-28-digital-communication-standards.md

 > Let’s mutually agree to cut each other some slack … We just want our lives back.

 >**3.
 Celebrate Clarity**
->Start with a subject line that clearly labels the topic, and maybe includes a status category [Info], [Action], [Time Sens], [Low Priority].
+>Start with a subject line that clearly labels the topic, and maybe includes a status  [Info], [Action], [Time Sens], [Low Priority].
 Use crisp, muddle-free sentences.
 If the email has to be longer than five sentences, make sure the first provides the basic reason for writing.

 >**5.
 Slash Surplus cc’s**
 >CC’s are like mating bunnies.
 For every recipient you add, you are dramatically multiplying total response time.
 Not to be done lightly.